Waterloo Road & Natasha’s Foundation Join Forces to Raise Awareness of Food Allergies in Schools

 Free Allergy School Resources for Secondary Schools

-In response to Waterloo Road’s storyline, Natasha’s Foundation has launched new resources for secondary schools through its Allergy School programme.
+To coincide with Waterloo Road’s food allergy storyline, Natasha’s Foundation has launched FREE new resources for secondary schools through its Allergy School programme.

-This FREE support is designed to help schools increase awareness, improve safeguards, and include pupils with food allergies.
+This FREE support is designed to help schools increase food allergy awareness, improve safeguards, and empower, include and protect pupils with food allergies.

 It includes:

-👉 Register now for free resources at www.allergyschool.org.uk
+👉 Sign up for FREE to access these resources at www.allergyschool.org.uk

 Tanya Ednan-Laperouse OBE